PIN BAR CANDLESTICK

 candle stick pattern

-Of all the candle stick patterns, the pin bar is one that is easily identified.
+Of all the candle stick patterns, the pin bar is easily identified.
 The pin bar candle can be seen across timeframes and it can be formed in a bearish or bullish market.

 It is formed in a single candle.
 When formed it indicates a string rejection in price at that level, lower or higher.